Almond sustainability based in generations of orchard stewardship.

 Like trees in a forest, almond trees use photosynthesis to take CO2 out of the atmosphere and turn it into the components of the wood in the tree.
 Like a small forest, an almond orchard absorbs carbon from the atmosphere for the 25 year life span of the trees.

-- Research suggests that by turning the trees into wood chips at the end of life and burying the chips in the soil, orchards may be able to attain carbon neutrality.
+- Research suggests that by turning the trees into wood chips at the end of life and burying the chips in the soil, referred to as whole orchard recycling, orchards may sequester carbon for even longer periods.

 We’ve partnered with How2Recycle and the Sustainable Packaging Coalition to help guide you in recycling our product containers.See Recycling instructions